-A number of factors have changed since its adoption; national policies have increased the level of housing growth the government expects in our district, structural changes in the retail and leisure sectors have been accelerated through COVID-19, affecting our city and town centres, and the need to respond to the impacts of climate change has become more urgent internationally, nationally and locally.
-Preparing a new local plan for Canterbury District is very much a collaborative effort - the council can't do it alone.
-The process began back in 2019 and since then we've had ongoing discussions, consultations and conferences with our communities and key stakeholders to inform the development of the Local Plan.
-This included our 'Issues' consultation in 2020 and our 'Draft district vision and Local Plan options' consultation in 2021.
+A number of factors have changed since its adoption:

+- national policies have increased the level of housing growth the government expects in our district - structural changes in the retail and leisure sectors have been accelerated through COVID-19 affecting our city and town centres - the need to respond to the impacts of climate change has become more urgent internationally, nationally and locally.

+Preparing a new local plan for the district is very much a collaborative effort - the council cannot do it alone.

+The process began back in 2019 and since then we have had ongoing discussions, consultations and conferences with our communities and key stakeholders to inform the development of the Local Plan.
+This included our Issues consultation in 2020 and our Draft District Vision and Local Plan Options consultation in 2021.

-Through this ongoing engagement we've explored some of the key issues that residents, businesses and other stakeholders felt need to be addressed in the new local plan - tackling congestion and air quality, providing high quality affordable housing, improving access to community infrastructure, protecting our valued landscapes, open spaces, habitats and heritage and facilitating a significant shift towards net-zero.
+Through this early engagement we explored some of the key issues residents, businesses and other stakeholders felt need to be addressed in the new local plan:

+- tackling congestion and air quality - providing high quality affordable housing - improving access to community infrastructure - protecting our valued landscapes, open spaces, habitats and heritage - facilitating a significant shift towards netzero.